Ben-m-s/Sitecore82TDS/README.md

 - Visual Studio 2017 15.5.7 or later

-## DEVELOPMENT ENVIRONMENT SETUP
+## Development environment Setup

->NOTE: Base images are build and consumed locally in this example, but in a real life scenario you would also push to an remote private repository like hub.docker.com, quay.io or an internal one, so that images can be shared within your organization.
+>NOTE: Base images are built and consumed locally in this example, but in a real life scenario you would also push to a remote private repository like hub.docker.com, Azure Contaner Registry or an internal one, so that images can be shared within your organization.
 Unfortunately it has to be **private** repositories due to Sitecore licensing terms so we can't share images in the community.

-1. Clone [this repository](https://github.com/Ben-m-s/Sitecore82TDS.git) into a folder such as “C:\Docker\Sitecore82TDS” (next step will asume this folder has been used):
+1. Clone [this repository](https://github.com/Ben-m-s/Sitecore82TDS.git) into a folder such as “C:\Docker\Sitecore82TDS” (next steps will asume this folder has been used):
-1. Copy Sitecore 8.2 rev. 161221.zip into “c:\Docker\Sitecore82TDS\images\sitecore-82rev161221“
+1. Copy "Sitecore 8.2 rev. 161221.zip" into “c:\Docker\Sitecore82TDS\images\sitecore-82rev161221“
 1. Copy license.xml into "c:\Docker\Sitecore82TDS\storage\Data\“
 1. Copy the database files (*.mdf and *.ldf) from "Sitecore 8.2 rev. 161221.zip" into "c:\Docker\Sitecore82TDS\storage\Databases\“
 1. Copy The "Website" folder files from "Sitecore 8.2 rev. 161221.zip" into "c:\Docker\Sitecore82TDS\storage\Website“